jbienzms/MRTL/Dev/day2.md

 ## Hands-On Labs

-Decide as a team how if you want to spend 60 minutes or 90 minutes on Hands-On Labs.
-Don't spending more than 90 minutes on labs or you won't have enough time to hack together as a team.
+Please decide as a team if you want to spend 60 minutes or 90 minutes on labs.
+We don't recommend spending more than 90 minutes on labs unless your whole team plans to extend their hack time together.

-At a minimum, each participant should complete the **Intro** lab below.
-If you complete the **Intro** lab quickly, you may also choose to complete one of the **Intermediate** or **Advanced** labs.
+Every participant should complete the [Intro](#Intro-Lab-(Required)) lab below.
+If you complete the **Intro** lab quickly, you may also choose one of the [Intermediate](#Intermediate-Labs-(Optional)) or [Advanced](#Advanced-Labs-(Optional)) labs.

 ### Intro Lab (Required)